LiaOb21/colora/config/README.md

 For the parameter `cs` you must pay attention to your genome size and repetitiveness, as this can lead to wrong estimation of genome size.
 See [genomescope2 FAQs](https://github.com/tbenavi1/genomescope2.0?tab=readme-ov-file#frequently-asked-questions-faq).

+The parameter `-p` for genomescope  sets the ploidy of the model for GenomeScope to use.
+See [genomescope2 repo](https://github.com/tbenavi1/genomescope2.0) for further details.

-### 1. Example of suitable parameters for barley in our testing (genome size ~4.2 Gbp, 75% of repeats):
+### :ear_of_rice: 1.
+Example of suitable parameters for barley in our testing (genome size ~4.2 Gbp, 75% of repeats):

 ```
 # Customisable parameters for kmc